pelithne/k8s/workshop.md

 Open the pipeline again and edit it.

-Lets start implementing the "Development stage".
-Rename the stage to "Build_Development".
-We will use the docker module in Azure Devops to help us creating the build step.
+Lets start implementing the "Build stage".
+Rename the "A_Stage" to "Build_Stage".

+The pipeline editor has helper functions that cab assist you when creating the pipeline.
+We will start by using the docker module, to help us create the build stage.

-On the right hand search for "Docker" and fill in the details.
-Make sure your cursor is positioned after "steps" then press "Add".
+On the right hand search for "Docker" and fill in the details, so that you have something similar to this:

 <p align="left">
   <img width="40%" hspace="0" src="./media/devops_docker.jpg">
 </p>

-When choosing add, Azure Devops will add a **task** in the azure-pipelines.yaml.
-In the yaml file you fill find the following:

 * task: the actual build task, in this case Docker build, more information about the task can be found: <https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/docker?view=azure-devops>